sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/02-css/README.md

 | :---- |
 | `hidden` should be used only when *cropping* the content will cause no problems to the user. |

 You can also add scrollbars using `overflow: scroll`.
+Using `overflow: auto` will show no scrollbars while there's no overflow, and then show them when there is.

 You can adjust the existence of scrollbars in both dimensions using `overflow-x` or `overflow-y`: